 Symptoms range from mere discomfort or feeling like there’s a rock in your shoe to searing pain or stinging.

 The toes might hurt or be numb, or you might be experiencing a radiating pain that shoots from the ball of your foot out into the toes.
 Like many foot conditions, it’s important to get this treated because it will only get worse.

 Neuromas are caused by the thickening of tissue around the nerves that lead into your toes.
 It’s the body’s way of trying to protect the nerve from injury.
-While we don’t fully understand what causes foot neuromas, doctor’s suspect the culprit is some kind of irritation, injury or unusual pressure on the nerve.
+While we don’t fully understand what causes foot neuromas, doctors suspect the culprit is some kind of irritation, injury or unusual pressure on the nerve due to faulty biomechanics.
 That’s because it’s relatively common among patients who:

-When you come in for an appointment, we’ll do a thorough examination of your foot and may take an X-ray or ultrasound to rule out any other possible causes of the pain.
+When you come in for an appointment, we’ll do a thorough examination of your foot and may take an X-Ray or use an ultrasound to rule out any other possible causes of the pain.